 A More Effective Approach to Allergy Testing

 The goal of allergy treatment is to reduce or eliminate your symptoms by decreasing the stress that allergens place on your immune system.
 Your treatment plan is individualized based on your test results.
-This plan often involves a multi-faceted approach which may include avoidance of suspected allergens, environmental and lifestyle modifications, nutritional supplementation, and immunotherapy.
+This plan often involves a multi-faceted approach that may include avoidance of suspected allergens, environmental and lifestyle modifications, prescribed medications, and immunotherapy.
 Conventional interventions like antihistamines and nasal steroid sprays/inhalers are often recommended at the start of your treatment course, with the long-range goal of lessening or eliminating your reliance on these measures.

-Immunotherapy builds up blocking antibodies by repeated exposure to allergens, reducing your allergic response and possibly eliminating the allergy altogether.
-When allergen avoidance and medications do not successfully control your allergy symptoms, your physician may recommend immunotherapy.
+Allergy immunotherapy builds up blocking antibodies by repeated exposure to allergens, reducing your allergic response and possibly eliminating the allergy altogether.
+When allergen avoidance and medications do not successfully control your allergy symptoms, Dr. Osuagwu may recommend allergy immunotherapy.
 Through shots or oral drops, your doctor can change your body’s response to the problem allergen over time.
-Immunotherapy can improve or eliminate symptoms, as well as reduce or eliminate the need for medications and future treatment.
+Allergy immunotherapy can improve or eliminate symptoms, as well as reduce or eliminate the need for medications and future treatment.

 You don’t have to live with allergies when there is help to control them.
-Call our Garland office today at (972) 807-6016 to schedule an appointment.
-Please visit our FAQ page for more information about allergy testing and treatment.
+Call our office in Garland, Texas today at (972) 807-6016 to schedule an appointment.